ResidentMario/subway-explorer-webapp/README.md

 To build the container image, run the following from the root folder:

     docker build -t residentmario/subway-explorer-webapp .

+The container build process will, by default, assume that the two API services are exposed on localhost at ports 9000 and 3000, respectively.
+This is the default configuration, and what you will get if you follow the instructions in the `README` files verbatim.
+If you're running the services someplace else, you can change where the application looks for them by running the following instead:

+    docker build . -t residentmario/subway-explorer-webapp:latest --build-arg GMAPS_PROXY_SERVICE_URI=URI:PORT SUBWAY_EXPLORER_SERVICE_URI=URI:PORT

+Replacing `URI:PORT` with the locations and ports of your choosing.

 Then, to run the container (pointing it to `localhost:8080`):